McGill-ECSE321-Fall2022/project-group-10/README.md

 ## Project Scope
 The goal of this project is to design a Museum Management System.
 This system will manage the museum administration (ex: setting opening hours, employees, employee schedules) as well as manage visitors (ex: visitor passes and online browsing).

 The team will analyze and translate the clients requirements into a working requirements document.
-The team will also designand and implement the Museum Management System as well as make it accessible to stakeholders through a web frontend.
+The team will also design, implement and validate the Museum Management System.
+It will also be made accessible to stakeholders through a web frontend.

 ## Team Members
 | Name      | Github Username | Roles | Deliverable 1 (hours worked) |